7 Alternatives to Downhill Skiing in Alberta Resorts

 Mush!
 (Photo credit: Banff Lake Louise Tourism/Paul Zizka)

-Can there be anything more exciting than surging though the deeply cleaved Bow Valley behind a team of wild dogs?
-OK, the dogs aren’t wild, but they are super fast and crazy keen, just raring to go.
 Some outfits let you drive, others nestle you inside the sled so you can let others do the work.
 Whatever way you roll, you’re sure to get a major adrenaline rush.
 Tip: don’t stuff your pockets with beef jerky.

 So, what have I missed?
 What are your favourite outdoor winter activities?